udanielnogueira/udanielnogueira/README.md

 ### About me

-- Professor de Tecnologia
+- Technology Teacher
-- Graduando de Desenvolvimento
+- Majoring in Systems Development
-- Me aprimorando em Web e Big Data
+- Learning Web Development an Big Data

 ### Linguagens